History of Urbana C.C

 UCC had the first bent Grass greens in the country.
 Grown by Scott Seed Company. located just 25 minutes away.

-Twice the clubhouse has buried down, but both times it was rebuilt.
+Twice the clubhouse has burned down, but both times it was rebuilt.
 Thanks to T.E.
 Dye Insurance, which is now know as Dye & Doss Insurance.

 The club founders first meeting was held at the Rock Shop in downtown Urbana, today know as Guild Galleries.